At the wheel: James Mills

 Hands-on or hands-off?
 Off!
 My hands are only fit for handling a keyboard

 James Mills is Editor at Hagerty.
 He spent most of the 90s and noughties in cars at test tracks, wearing out their tyres and his editors’ patience as he reported for the likes of Auto Express, Top Gear and The Sunday Times Driving.
 Naturally, when the time came to put something in the garage, he gravitated to cars of the same era.
+Scroll down to read all the updates on the M3.

 23 February, 2021: Welcome to my BMW M3